-Despite numerous cyber security incidents making international news on a regular basis over the last few years, it was specifically the WannaCry ransomware attack in May 2017 that brought renewed and urgent focus on what organizations need to do to protect their businesses and services from ransomware.
-This attack seriously impacted thousands of organizations worldwide, having hit more than 150 countries and over 200,000 computer networks.
+Despite numerous cyber security incidents making international news on a regular basis over the last few years, the new outbreak of attacks already experienced in 2020 have brought renewed and urgent focus on what organizations need to do to protect their businesses and services from ransomware.
+These attacks seriously impact thousands of organizations worldwide, and have already hit well over 150 countries and over 200,000 computer networks.

-The frequency of ransomware attacks is set to increase, with increasing sophistication.
+The frequency of ransomware attacks is set to increase further, and with increasing sophistication.
 For example, some malware already exist that are more sophisticated than WannaCry which actually looks for weak backup systems and encrypts the backups.

 For an enterprise to become sufficiently protected, advance preparation and thought is required.
 Data protection technology, backup best practices and staff training are critical for mitigating the business-threatening disruption that ransomware attacks can inflict on organizations.